Performers Information for 2010 / 2011 |

 successful and critically acclaimed year ever, with the Free Festival as a whole gaining

-Festival, The Guardian and The Times, as well as many reviews and articles in Scottish and
+as well as many reviews and articles in Scottish and Edinburgh publications and media such as the

-achieved success with awards, a huge number of reviews and further work, higher profiles
+performers achieved success with awards, a huge number of reviews and further work, higher

-and tours and productions of their shows in the UK and internationally.
-75% of our shows
+profiles and tours and productions of their shows in the UK and internationally.
+75% of

-were reviewed as 3 star and above, along with thirty 4-star reviews and nearly 20 5-star
+our shows were reviewed as 3 star and above, along with nearly fifty 4-star reviews and 18

 |